-0 hours

-- 2. A maximum of 3 hours of Workshop in Education or Individual Studies may be applied to the degree program. - 3.
+- 0 hours - 2.
+A maximum of 3 hours of Workshop in Education or Individual Studies may be applied to the degree program. - 3.
 All graduate students must take and pass the Comprehensive Exam to exit any graduate program.

-MASTER OF SCIENCE IN SPECIAL EDUCATION
+Department of Education MASTER OF SCIENCE IN SPECIAL EDUCATION